jessicalberto/LiquorLocator/README.md

 # CS411 - Software Engineering: The Liquor Locator
 CS 411 - Group 7 Project - Website Application

-This is Group 7's GitHub repository for our final project.
+This is Group 7's GitHub repository for the final stage of project.
 <!-- Updated description on 5/1 -->

 # Features